Composition

 Add the following

-class to your project:Location.javapublic class Location { private String city; private String country; public Location(String city, String country) { this.city = city; this.country = country; } public String getCity() { return city; } public String getCountry() { return country; } public void setCity(String city) { this.city = city; } public void setCountry(String country) { this.country = country; } @Override public String toString() { return city + ", " + country; } }
+Locationclass to your project:Location.javapublic class Location { private String city; private String country; public Location(String city, String country) { this.city = city; this.country = country; } public String getCity() { return city; } public String getCountry() { return country; } public void setCity(String city) { this.city = city; } public void setCountry(String country) { this.country = country; } @Override public String toString() { return city + ", " + country; } } -

 Add the following

-class to your project:Room.javapublic class Room { private int number; private int floor; private boolean available; public Room(int number, int floor, boolean available) { this.number = number; this.floor = floor; this.available = available; } public int getNumber() { return number; } public int getFloor() { return floor; } public boolean isAvailable() { return available; } public void setNumber(int number) { this.number = number; } public void setFloor(int floor) { this.floor = floor; } public void setAvailable(boolean available) { this.available = available; } @Override public String toString() { return String.format("Room number: %d\tFloor: %d\tAvailable: %s", number, floor, (this.isAvailable() ?
-"Yes" : "No")); } }
+Roomclass to your project:Room.javapublic class Room { private int number; private int floor; private boolean available; public Room(int number, int floor, boolean available) { this.number = number; this.floor = floor; this.available = available; } public int getNumber() { return number; } public int getFloor() { return floor; } public boolean isAvailable() { return available; } public void setNumber(int number) { this.number = number; } public void setFloor(int floor) { this.floor = floor; } public void setAvailable(boolean available) { this.available = available; } @Override public String toString() { return String.format("Room number: %d\tFloor: %d\tAvailable: %s", number, floor, (this.isAvailable() ?
+"Yes" : "No")); } } -

 Create a